 Identifying the most favourable FX conversion fees in the market can mean overcoming any lack of visibility on where possible charges can occur when converting your funds across borders.
-Having transparent tiered pricing with a fixed spread based on your annual trading volume means that you will know what rate you’ll receive on every trade, ahead of time.
-At WorldFirst, the conversion fee for foreign currencies is 0.5% and can go as low as 0.15%, depending on your trade volume.
+Having transparent tiered pricing with a fixed fee based on your annual trading volume means that you will know what rate you’ll receive on every trade, ahead of time.

 This level of transparency when converting your foreign currency is invaluable when pricing up an invoice which takes your fixed margins into account, giving you a better cost forecast.

 Succeeding with your international expansion plan and growing your revenue and customers globally, whether you’re an online seller, new or established business is dependent on your planning, localisation approach, chosen FX partner, use of platform technology and your ability to adapt.
 Contact us today to discuss how WorldFirst can help you.